feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[2]]$prompt
-#> [1] "Summarize the researched information into 3 concise bullet points highlighting the main aspects of Algeria's economic situation."
+#> [1] "Summarize the researched economic information into 3 clear and concise bullet points."
 #>
 #> [[2]]$response
-#> - Algeria's economy grows moderately at 2-3%, heavily reliant on hydrocarbons
-#> that make up over 90% of export revenues.
-#> - Efforts are ongoing to diversify into agriculture and services to reduce
+#> - Algeria's GDP growth is projected at 3-4% in early 2024, primarily driven by
-#> dependence on the oil and gas sector.
+#> oil and gas exports.
+#> - Inflation is moderate, ranging between 5-7%, while youth unemployment remains
+#> high at approximately 25%.
-#> - Key challenges include volatile oil prices, high unemployment, inflation, and
+#> - Key economic sectors include hydrocarbons, agriculture, and manufacturing.
-#> the need for structural reforms to address fiscal deficits.
 #>
 #> [[2]]$edited_by_hitl
 #> [1] FALSE